Frozen Salmon In Air Fryer

 - If you want a vegetable side to go with your salmon, I promise you my frozen broccoli in air fryer, bok choy stir-fry or baked sweet potato with miso butter is unlike anything you have ever tasted!

 No. You do not need to thaw before you airfry frozen salmon.
+You can air fry it from frozen.

 Fresh is always best.
 But this air frying frozen salmon recipe tastes fantastic and is super convenient, making it a great alternative when fresh salmon isn’t available.